-If you can’t install iTunes on your Windows PC, or if you see “error 7” or “error 2” after you install the software, follow the steps below in order.
+If you can’t install iTunes on your Windows PC, or if you see “error 2” or "Apple Application Support was not found" after you install the software, follow the steps below in order.

-If you see a different error when trying to launch iTunes, follow the steps in iTunes for Windows Vista, Windows 7, or Windows 8: Fix unexpected quits or launch issues.
+If you see a different error when trying to launch iTunes, learn how to fix unexpected quits or launch issues.

 - Make sure that you're logged in to your computer as an administrator.

-If you're not sure if you have an administrator account, read Windows 7: How do I log on as an administrator?
-You can also refer to your computer's help system, contact your IT department, or visit support.microsoft.com for assistance.
+If you're not sure if you have an administrator account, learn how to log on as an administrator.
+You can also refer to your computer's help system, contact your IT department, or visit support.microsoft.com for more help.

 - Install the latest Microsoft Windows updates.

-To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows XP, Windows Vista, Windows 7, or Windows 8, with the latest Service Pack installed.
-If you can’t install the updates, refer to your computer's help system, contact your IT department, or visit support.microsoft.com for assistance.
+To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows 7 or later, with the latest Service Pack installed.
+If you can’t install the updates, refer to your computer's help system, contact your IT department, or visit support.microsoft.com for more help.